kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/edge-scheduler.md

 ```

 #### Create the Inventory Management Workspace (IMW) and populate it with locations and synctargets
-open another terminal window(3) and point `$KUBECONFIG` to the admin kubeconfig for the kcp server.
+open another terminal window(3) and point `$KUBECONFIG` to the admin kubeconfig for the kcp server and include the location of kubectl-ws in $PATH.
 ```console
 cd ../kcp
 export KUBECONFIG=$(pwd)/.kcp/admin.kubeconfig